adritium/pillar_kata/README.md

 Tools used: Python 3.7

-Command to run program: C:\Python37-32\python.exe the_tests.py
+Command to run program: python.exe the_tests.py